 2. Check your reports in detail.
 Go through all the accounts listed on your credit reports and make sure they’re legitimate.
 Confirm the balances are accurate as well.
 If you see an account that you believe is fraudulent, you’ll need to file a dispute with the credit bureaus, contact the issuer and more.

 3. Consider a credit freeze.
 This shuts off access to your credit report from anyone but you, preventing fraudsters from opening more accounts in your name.
-You will have to request a separate freeze for each of the three major credit bureaus, but it’s free for victims of fraud.
+You will have to request a separate freeze for each of the three major credit bureaus, but each is free.
 If you wish to apply for credit, you can request a temporary lift of the freeze, even for just one lender.

 4. Contact the credit card issuer.
 The final step in figuring out if someone opened a credit card in your name is to call the card’s issuer.
 Explain that you did not open the account and inquire as to the address and other information used to do so.
 Also, request that they suspend the account while it is under investigation.
 This will prevent a fraudster from running up more debt on an account in your name.